+The data definition file describes the metadata of the submitted electronic datasets, and is considered arguably the most important part of the electronic dataset submission for regulatory review.
+This data definition specification for submitted datasets defines the metadata structures that should be used to describe the datasets, variables, possible values of variables when appropriate, and controlled terminologies and codes.
+An insufficiently documented data definition file is a common deficiency that reviewers have noted.
 Consequently, the sponsor needs to provide complete detail in this file, especially for the specifications pertaining to derived variables.
 In addition, sponsors should also make certain that the code list and origin for each variable are clearly and easily accessible from the data definition file.
 The version of any external dictionary should be clearly stated both in the data definition file and in the full TS domain when it is submitted.
 The internal dataset label should also clearly describe the contents of the dataset.
 For example, the dataset label for an efficacy dataset might be 'Time to Relapse (Efficacy).'

 Separate data definition files should be included for each type of electronic dataset submission, i.e., a separate data definition file for the SDTM datasets of a given clinical study, a separate data definition file for the SEND datasets of a given nonclinical study, and a separate data definition file for the ADaM datasets of a given clinical study.
 The data definition file should be submitted in XML format, i.e., a properly functioning define.xml.
-In addition to the define.xml, a printable define.pdf should be provided if the define.xml cannot be printed.
-To confirm that a define.xml is printable within the CDER IT environment, it is recommended that the sponsor submit a test version to cderedata@fda.hhs.gov prior to application submission.
-The Catalog lists the currently supported version(s) of define.xml.
-It should be noted that define.xml version 2.0 is the preferred version.
+46 In addition to the define.xml, a printable define.pdf should be provided if the define.xml cannot be printed.
+47 To confirm that a define.xml is printable within the CDER IT environment, it is recommended that the sponsor submit a test version to cderedata@fda.hhs.gov prior to application submission.
+The Catalog lists the currently supported version(s) of Define-XML.
+It should be noted that Define-XML version 2.0 or later is strongly preferred.
 Sponsors should include a reference to the style sheet as defined in the specification (as listed in the Catalog) and place the corresponding style sheet in the same submission folder as the define.xml file.
 Within the eCTD study tagging file (STF), valid file-tags for define.xml are 'data-tabulation-data-definition' for SEND or SDTM datasets or 'analysis-data-definition' for ADaM datasets.